lagdo/dbadmin-mono/README.md

 Databases can also be exported to various types of files: SQL, CSV, and more.

-The export feature is configured with two callbacks.
+The export feature is configured with three callbacks.

 The `writer` callback saves the export data content in a file.
-It takes the content and the filename as parameters.
+It takes the content and the file name as parameters.

+The `reader` callback takes an export file name as parameter, then reads and returns its content.

-The `url` callback takes the filename as parameter, and return the URI to the exported file.
+The `url` callback takes the file name as parameter, and returns the URI to the exported file.

 The web app must then be configured to return the file content on a request to the URI.
+It will typically get the file name from the request parameters, use the reader callback to get the file content, which it will then return as response to the request.

 ```php
     'app' => [